-You've Seen 'Avengers: Endgame.'
 Here's What Happens Next in the Marvel Cinematic Universe

 Warning: This post contains spoilers for Avengers: Endgame.

-Avengers: Endgame marks the end of an era — and the beginning of a new one.
-Though many characters died or retired — again, spoiler alert! — others earned new titles or set off on missions across the universe.
-The movie set up several upcoming Marvel movies, including solo superhero films for old favorites like Black Panther and newcomers like Valkyrie.
-It also teased several series that are set to premiere on Disney‘s streaming service, Disney+, launching this fall.
+Avengers: Endgame marked the end of an era — and the beginning of a new one.
+Though many of the movie’s characters died or retired — again, spoiler alert! — others earned new titles or set off on missions across the universe.
+The highly anticipated sequel also set up several upcoming Marvel movies, and Marvel Studios head Kevin Feige confirmed at 2019 San Diego Comic-Con that Phase 4 of the Marvel Cinematic Universe will include at least eight films and five TV shows released over the next several years.

-The end-credits, which featured signatures from the first six Avengers cast members — Robert Downey Jr. (as Tony Stark/Iron Man), Chris Evans (as Steve Rogers/Captain America), Chris Evans (as Thor), Scarlet Johansson (as Natasha Romanoff/Black Widow) and Jeremy Renner (as Clint Barton/Hawkeye) — also emphasized that the original Avengers team is done.
-That leaves room for a new set of superheroes to team-up onscreen.
+Favorites like Black Panther and Captain Marvel will get sequels, and newcomers like Shang-Chi will get debuts.
+Feige also teased that the Fantastic Four and Blade will get reboots.
+And in between movies, stories centering on fans’ favorite movie characters will continue on Disney’s streaming service, Disney+, launching in November.
+(Two new Marvel live-action series, unrelated to Avengers: Endgame, will premiere on Hulu in 2020)

-Here are all the TV shows and movies coming to the Marvel Cinematic Universe and which characters might make up that new Avengers team.
+Here are all the movies and TV shows (on Disney+ and Hulu) coming to the Marvel Cinematic Universe now that Avengers: Endgame is finally out.

 Is Avengers: Endgame the last Marvel movie?

 No. Well, kind of.
 Avengers: Endgame is the last movie in Marvel’s Phase Three, which launched in 2016 with Captain America: Civil War.
-The film ostensibly wraps up the franchise’s main storylines while promoting other secondary and tertiary characters to center stage in future films and TV shows.
+The film wraps up the franchise’s main storylines while promoting other secondary and tertiary characters to center stage in future films and TV shows.

 What Marvel movies will come after Avengers: Endgame?

-Marvel has remained tight-lipped about what movies will premiere after Avengers: Endgame.
-A date for the Spider-Man sequel, Spider-Man: Far From Home, had been announced but that is it.
+Marvel initially remained tight-lipped about what movies would premiere after Avengers: Endgame.
 There’s probably a good reason for that: after all, the identities of those who perished were closely held until Endgame premiered.
-All we know for certain is that Marvel is planning three movies for 2020, three movies for 2021 and three movies for 2022.
-But Marvel Studios has cast a few new characters and hired script writers for several movies, so we can puzzle together what they might have in the works.
+Only the date of the next Spider-Man sequel, Spider-Man: Far From Home, was on the calendar.
+Beyond that, all we knew for certain was that Marvel is planning three movies for 2020, three movies for 2021 and three movies for 2022.
+But after the Marvel panel at 2019 San Diego Comic-Con, fans finally have a good idea about what’s coming up.
+Here’s what’s in the works.

 READ MORE: We Ranked Every Single Marvel Cinematic Universe Movie